yeuchi/RunYasso800/README.md

 2. April 12, 2020: available on Google Play.
    a.
 Refactored viewModels.
    b.
 Fixed: PersistActivity no longer renders partial data when there are no splits.
-3. April 12, 2020: submited for Google review.
+3. April 12, 2020: available on Google Play.
    a.
 Fixed: RunActivity PAUSE / RESUME.
+4. April 12, 2020: submitted for Google review.
+   a.
+Fixed: RunActivity CLEAR.

 # References
 1. How to do Yasso 800s, by Christine Luff, VeryWellFit, August 04, 2019\